|

 The CEO sat upright in his chair, holding his bleeding hand and panting

-slightly; maybe he was in shock, or maybe he had been waiting his whole
+softly; maybe he was in shock, or maybe he had known this moment was

-“Our lawyers believe they can make a judge see differently; if nothing
+legal counsel believes they can make a judge think differently; if

-else, we can keep this thing tied up in litigation for years.
+nothing else, we can keep this matter tied up in litigation for years.

 Inwardly I had to admire the guy’s guts.
 Even if it did ultimately